SubhamSatyajeet/Dots/README.md

 # Dots
-Personal configuration files (dotfiles) for shells, prompts, and other programs.
+Personal, minimal configuration files (dotfiles) for shells, prompts, and other programs.

-- Alacritty
 - vim
 - tmux
-- fish
 - Starship